hello, Janika_

 Draw the journey.

-Paste this last Time for the showpiece.
+Paste to Claude · last Time for the showpiece.
 Draw the itinerary as stops on a London-Underground-style line: one coloured line, white station circles, a name and a time at each stop.
-The stops are: Home, Helsinki Airport, New York JFK, Hotel in Manhattan.
+The stops are: Home, Helsinki Airport, San Diego Airport, Hotel in the Gaslamp Quarter.
 Below it, add a small free-text notes box for trip thoughts, and make it remember what I write with localStorage, the same way the checklist does.

 Then make the whole page beautiful: calm colours, nice typography, generous spacing.
 Something I’d be proud to send to the person I’m travelling with.